-Chief Inspector Lara Alexander-Lloyd from Northamptonshire Police said: “We work closely with Neighbourhood Watch and this initiative will allow us to strengthen that relationship while at the same time as increasing the awareness of crime prevention advice with our many different communities.
+“We work closely with Neighbourhood Watch and this initiative will allow us to strengthen that relationship while at the same time as increasing the awareness of crime prevention advice with our many different communities."

 “The core functions of neighbourhood policing is community engagement, visibility, accessibility, problem-solving and partnership working, so this scheme fully supports the work we do while increasing our reach.”